johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 You'll possibly have noticed a good number of internal links in this post!
 I'm careful about how I do this - I have internal links where they are relevant and where I think it adds value.
 I don't have internal links for the sake of it.
 Whilst I want to improve my SEO, the main readers of my blog are humans, and I want to make sure that I'm not making the experience worse for them.

-Alongside upping my internal linking game, Growtika suggested that the footer of my site was a prime place to add links to notable posts on my site, and also to give an indication of topics that this site seeks to cover.
+Alongside upping my internal linking game, Growtika suggested that the footer of my site was a prime place to add links to notable posts on my site, and also to provide an indication of topics that this site seeks to cover.

 A picture is worth a thousand words, so here's what the footer of my site used to look like: